RomPiot/PokeForumSF/README.md

 - Start the server `symfony serve`
 - In your browser, go to https://127.0.0.1:8000/
 - Create an account
+- If you want to be administrator, edit the bdd.db sql file, and add ROLE_ADMIN in roles array of your user row
 - If JS and CSS for EasyAdmin don't load, type in the console `php bin/console assets:install --symlink` to resolve the problem

 ## Fonctionnalities